What A Great Year We Are Having!

 Let's Get Shamrocked - Friday, March 17, 2017 at the Greensboro Historical Museum was co-chaired by Ashley and John Nosek, Kim and John Riley, and Laura Smith.
 Guests enjoyed delicious food, green beer and Irish tunes performed by bagpipers and Guild Member Betsy Craft and her fabulous band!
 Take a peek at our Shutterfly Share Site for some terrific photos - https://symphonyguildevents.shutterfly.com/2672

-Love & Music Tennis Tournament on Thursday, May 4, 2017 at the Starmount Forest Country Club is co-chaired by Brenda Macfadden and Sherri Hill.
-Participants will once again enjoy this fun tennis tournament, luncheon and fashion show.
+Love & Music Tennis Tournament took place on Thursday, May 4, 2017 at the Starmount Forest Country Club and was co-chaired by Brenda Macfadden and Sherri Hill.
+Participants enjoyed this fun tennis tournament, luncheon and fashion show.
 Take a look at the GREAT photos of the event on Shutterfly - https://symphonyguildevents.shutterfly.com/4352 or by checking our our Facebook page - https://www.facebook.com/pg/Greensboro-Symphony-Guild-130215420358386/ph....